-IOA can help you prepare for floods and reduce your risk of loss.
-Contact your agent or account manager to get started or to review your risk management plan and flood insurance.
+IOA can help your business craft a flood-disaster plan that includes preparation, response, and recovery.
+Contact your broker and/or account manager to get started or to review your insurance and risk management plan.

 GET INSURED WELL BEFOREHAND

 The National Flood Insurance Program states that the Standard Flood Insurance Policy (SFIP) excludes from coverage a loss caused by a flood that is already in progress at the time and date the policy is purchased.
 In other words, damage from a flood that begins before the policy is purchased, is not covered even if the flood event does not damage the insured property until after the policy's effective date.